thomas-systems/Powershell-Automation-Scripts/README.md

 This repository includes scripts for:

 ### 🔹 Microsoft 365 & Entra ID
-- Bulk user creation + assignment
-- License management automation
-- Group membership automation
-- MFA/Authentication method queries
-- User audit & reporting scripts

 ### 🔹 Intune / Endpoint Management
-- Device inventory reporting
-- Application install automation
-- Compliance status reporting

 ### 🔹 Azure
-- VM inventory & tagging
-- Resource cleanup automation
-- Monitoring & alerting queries

 ### 🔹 Exchange Online
-- Mailbox reports
-- Permission audits
-- Shared mailbox automation

-### 🔹 Windows & General Automation
+### 🔹 General Automation
-- Bulk CSV imports
-- System information scripts
-- Scheduled task automation
-- Log & event monitor scripts

 ---

 ## 🚀 Requirements

-To use these scripts, you’ll need:
+To use these scripts, you’ll need the required modules:

-- Windows PowerShell 5.1 **or** PowerShell 7+
+- Windows PowerShell 5.1 **or** newer
 - Required modules (depending on script):
   - `Microsoft.Graph`
   - `ExchangeOnlineManagement`